MaximeEme/Cyclistic-bike-sharing/README.md

 [Number of rides per hours of member.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950513/Number.of.rides.per.hours.of.member.pdf)
 [Number of rides per hours of casual users.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950514/Number.of.rides.per.hours.of.casual.users.pdf)

 Member riders mostly use the bike to commute back home with a massive peak of use between 3 pm and 8pm (15h to 20h).
-The same time slot for the casual riders is the highest peak but can’t be compared to the member’s usage in term of number.
-It can be said that member use bikes throughout the day with some consistency to the difference of the casual users that have a growing pattern from 10 am to 3 pm.
+The same time slot for the casual riders is the highest peak but can’t be compared to the member’s usage in terms of number.
+It can be said that members use bikes throughout the day with some consistency to the difference of the casual users that have a growing pattern from 10 am to 3 pm.

 ### 6. Mapping of data coordinates of member and casual.

 I thought that it would be a very interesting way to show ride data.
 I used Tableau to do it using the map graph.

 [Most used bike routes by member.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950452/Most.used.bike.routes.by.member.pdf)
 [Most used bike stations by casual users.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950519/Most.used.bike.stations.by.casual.users.pdf)

 As the graphs show, Member riders are along the lake-shore and a bit more inland but use more stations overall and have more ride from a station a to a station b.
-Casual riders on the other hand ride more along the lake-shore and have more ride from station a and return to that same station a.
+Casual riders on the other hand ride more along the lake-shore and have more rides from station a and return to that same station a.

-### 7.Mean duration and mean duration for member and casual riders.
+### 7.Mean duration for member and casual riders.

 ```{r}